As a member organization of the Astronomical League,

 BBAA members that complete an observing program should submit their observing logs, drawings, or other required evidence

-of completion to our Astronomical League Coordinator, Bill McLean.
+of completion to our Astronomical League Coordinator, Bruce Powers.
 He will double-check your

 logs and then notify the appropriate program coordinator.
 The organization will then forward your certificate and pin.

 For more information on the Astronomical League's observing programs, see their

 webpage.
 Additionally, don't forget to take a look at the BBAA-created

 Feel free to utilize our observing logs for your next observing session